Calorie Burn Calculator

 What is a Calorie Burn Calculator?

 A calorie burn calculator estimates the number of calories you expend during physical activity.
-Our calorie burn calculator uses the Metabolic Equivalent of Task (MET) system, which assigns a value to each activity based on its energy expenditure relative to rest.
-By combining your body weight, activity type, and exercise duration, the calorie burn calculator provides an accurate estimate of your total energy expenditure.
-This tool is invaluable for anyone looking to manage their weight, track fitness progress, or plan workout routines.
+It uses the Metabolic Equivalent of Task (MET) system, which assigns a standardized value to each activity based on its energy expenditure relative to rest.
+By combining your body weight, activity type, and exercise duration, the calculator provides an accurate estimate of your total energy expenditure — invaluable for weight management, fitness tracking, or workout planning.

 Calorie Burn Formula